oZep/Tethered/README.md

 You said you wanted to test his intelligence?
 Huh okay, sure.
 Ill just write that down and hope the board approves.

 Oh?
 It's already in motion.
 Great.
 Well, I guess I can't stop you.
-Be sure to watch them closely, I don't want boss to fire
+Be sure to watch them closely, as much as I don't like you I don't want boss to fire you.
+Imagine running this place all on my own?
+I would go completely insane.